midoriyas90/regex-tester-node.js/README.md

-#  Regular Expressions tester for JavaScript
+#  Regular Expressions tester for Nodejs

 Regex-Tester was made for  :
   - testing your regular expressions